GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

   convergence (merge unions them, defaults answer switch mismatches) and the resolver is untouched.
-- The numbers cited throughout come from a reference prototype with type-erased node edges (the indirect calls were verified in the disassembly), thin LTO, 64k-lane workloads, and best-of-nine timing.
+- The numbers cited throughout come from a reference prototype with type-erased node inputs (the indirect calls were verified in the disassembly), thin LTO, 64k-lane workloads, and best-of-nine timing.
   Chain results use ten nodes and eight f64 attributes.